spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-matrix-authentication-service.md

 ### Adjusting the Matrix Authentication Service URL

-By default, this playbook installs the Matrix Authentication Service on the `matrix.` subdomain, at the `/auth` path (e.g. https://matrix.example.com/auth).
+By default, this playbook installs the Matrix Authentication Service on the `matrix.` subdomain, at the `/auth` path (https://matrix.example.com/auth).
 This makes it easy to install it, because it **doesn't require additional DNS records to be set up**.
 If that's okay, you can skip this section.

 By tweaking the `matrix_authentication_service_hostname` and `matrix_authentication_service_path_prefix` variables, you can easily make the service available at a **different hostname and/or path** than the default one.